THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 First, understand you didn’t get into debt overnight.

-So chances are you aren’t going to get out overnight either.
+So chances are becoming debt free isn’t going to happen overnight either.

 Second, you need to create a plan that motivates you.